-5. (1) The Health Protection Board established by section 3 of the Public Health Ordinance, Cap.
-49, shall be the Regulatory Authority for the purposes of this Ordinance.
+5. (1) The Health Protection Board established by section 3 of the Public Health Ordinance, 1932 is the Regulatory Authority for the purposes of this Ordinance.

-(2) The Regulatory Authority shall enforce and execute the provisions of this Ordinance and such other functions as the Governor may consider appropriate in relation to the operation thereof.
+(2) The Regulatory Authority must enforce and execute the provisions of this Ordinance and has such other functions as the Governor considers appropriate in relation to the operation of this Ordinance.

-(3) The Regulatory Authority may institute proceedings under any provisions of this Ordinance.
+(3) The Regulatory Authority may institute proceedings under any provision of this Ordinance.